martindevans/EphemerisNotes/docs/ImplementationDetails/Rendering/GPUBezierCurves.md

 }
 ```

 This can be used to split the triangles into smaller triangles, reducing the overdraw.
-In this exampe the two triangles are adjusted so that they overlap, which hides artefacts around the join:
+In this example the two triangles are adjusted so that they overlap, which hides artefacts around the join:

 ![Split Triangles](Images/Unity_2023-09-04_23-49-55.png)